willwebberley/CENode/README.md

 Please see the file `docs/documentation.pdf` for an overview of the CE language, CECard protocol, and CENode motivation and behaviour.

-## License
+## Licence

-CENode is released under the Apache License v2.
-See `LICENSE` for further information.
+CENode is released under the Apache Licence v2.
+See `LICENCE` for further information.